Trams in Budapest: After World War II

 Animated gif of tram line changes in Budapest between 1968 and 2005.
 Looks best in full resolution.

 The siege of Budapest left the city with a crippled infrastructure: many houses were destroyed, as well as the bridges bombed, electric cables torn.
 It was of course of utmost importance to restore the transport network, however, many trams were destroyed either in the siege or in a depot fire that occurred in 1947.
 This might have been the cause that decisionmakers suggested that trolleybus lines should replace trams in the city centre.
-Along with cost considerations it is important to note that trolleybuses might be better suited for the downtown area than trams: they turn more easily and produce significantly less noise.
+Along with cost considerations, trolleybuses might be better suited for the downtown area than trams: they turn more easily and produce significantly less noise.

 While some tram lines were abolished in favour of trolleybuses, the expansion of the system did not stop.
 Near Nyugati railway station a new junction of tram lines were built to transport people back and forth to the factories in Angyalföld and Újpest and line 33 through the newly built Árpád Bridge.
 Line 4 on the Buda side and the tracks on Nagy Lajos király útja were also extended around 1960.
 The reconstruction of Erzsébet Bridge in 1964 played a significant role in the revival of the tram network: five lines started using it after its opening.

 In 1968 there were 83 tram lines in Budapest (10 of which night services) thus reaching the largest extent of the network since World War II, decline was imminent.
 This happened partly because of the replacement of tram lines with single track and old vehicles with autobuses but also due to the construction of underground lines M2 and M3, which were then thought to be a replacement for the tram lines that used to run above them.
 In 1972 tram lines on Erzsébet Bridge and Rákóczi út were abolished, then until 1982 tram lines were removed along M3 as well thereby effectively erasing 40 km of rail tracks, around 20% of the Budapest tram network.
 Along with lines in the city centre, most of the lines in Újpest and some in the southern parts of Pest were demolished.

 While many lines were closed down, a significant one was rising: tram 33 was shut down for the renovation of Árpád Bridge in 1981 but when the bridge was reopened, a new line was born on the eastern end of the outer ring road, Hungária körgyűrű, line 1.
 It has been under construction ever since with segments opened in 1984, 1987, 1990, 1993, 1995, 2000, 2015 and 2019.
 In 2015 the line crossed to the Buda side of Rákóczi Bridge which was inaugurated in 1995 and was designed for the tram to cross it.